310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 Ahh, yep.
 I came here with Hajime, but… It’s not like I was against it, y’know?

 I even bought you a present.
-Look, it’s mascot character merch!
+Look, it’s mascot merch!

 Of *course* I know you like this stuff.
 I’m pretty sure almost everyone in class knows you love mascot characters.